brikteknologier/controller/README.md

 __Parameters__
 * `name` - the name of the handler
-* `groups` *(optional)* - the groups to add this handler to, for the purpose of applying middleware to groups of handlers.
+* `middleware/groups` *(optional)* - an array of middleware or groups to add this handler to.
+Array can contain either strings (middleware group) or functions (inline route-specific middleware) or a mixture of the two.
+For more details on the order in which these middlewares are called, see the [ordering](#ordering) section.
 * `handler` - the function that is called when the route is visited.

 __Example__